 Normalization vs Standardization, When to Use What?

-Normalization is a method of adjusting values to a 0-1
+adjusts values to a 0-1 range

 and a standard deviation of 1

-, aligning it to follow a normal distribution.
+, often resulting in a normal distribution.

 In this lesson, you'll learn the differences between normalization and standardization and the appropriate use cases for each.